-At St Mary's Catholic Primary School we manage the risk by:
+At Christ the King Catholic Primary School we manage the risk by:

 - when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
-However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we: - have a no mobile phone policy for students and parents on site - provide parents with information regarding the importance of monitoring their child's internet use - provide parents with information related to online games and their rating - do not allow children access to social networking sites at school but educate the children in their safe use - advise children never to give out personal details which may identify them or their location - advise children to talk to a trusted adult if they have any concerns regarding material viewed online or communications online. - Pupils will be educated in the effective use of the Internet safe in school and how we respond to online safety incidents.

-St Mary's Catholic Primary School has an online safety policy which explains how we try to keep pupils

-School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+However, many pupils are able to access the internet using their own devices and data plans. - Christ the King Catholic Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents. - Christ the King Catholic Primary School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Ellie Myatt
+The school online safety co-ordinator is Mrs Melanie Lord.

-At St Mary's Catholic Primary School, pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+At Christ the King Catholic Primary School pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.